chakraah/multi-robot-genetic-task-planner/README.md

-# Multi-robot-genetic-task-planner for inspection and monitoring
+# Multi-Robot Genetic Task Planner for Inspection and Monitoring

 ----------------------------------------------------------------------------------